Life insurance pays a set amount of money to a chosen beneficiary if you pass away.

 Recklessness or personal negligence.

 Remember that what is excluded for death cover can be different from the list of exclusions that apply to optional benefits like income protection and TPD cover.
-It's always a good idea to check a policy's product disclosure statement (PDS) so you know what precisely is and isn't included in your cover.
+It's always a good idea to check a policy's product disclosure statement (PDS) and Target Market Determination (TPD), so you know what precisely is included and included in your policy as well as if it's that's right for you.

 What to look for in a life insurance policy